fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 # APDU-Service specification

-This document specifies the BLE service that transmits Command-APDUs from a smartphone to a BLE device that also contains a Secure Element.
+This document specifies the BLE service that transmits Command-APDUs from a BLE client device to a BLE device that also contains a Secure Element.

 ## Roles
-- A smartphone app will implement the *GATT Client* role.
+- The BLE client device (for example, a smartphone app) will implement the *GATT Client* role.
-- A BLE + SE device will implement the *GATT Server* role (also a BLE Peripheral)
+- A BLE + SE device will implement the *GATT Server* role (also known as *BLE Peripheral*)

 ## Pairing and Security
 [bluetooth.org reference](https://developer.bluetooth.org/TechnologyOverview/Pages/LE-Security.aspx)